aswatisrl/vidi-mqtt-driver/README.md

 Once logged, change the password by clicking on the profile icon at the botton of the left sidebar

-At this point you need to open the file `compose.yaml` and edit the line `API_PASSWORD=changeme` in the *coap-server* section, replacing the default password with the new one that you just created.
+At this point you need to open the file `compose.yaml` and edit the line `API_PASSWORD=changeme` in the *coap-gateway* section, replacing the default password with the new one that you just created.
 Restart the containers using the commands
 ```console
 docker compose down && docker compose up -d